logo

 $query->addExpression('count(uid)', 'uid_node_count');

-To group by multiple fields, simply call groupBy() multiple times in the desired order.
+To group by multiple fields, simply call groupBy() several times in the desired order.

 Having